ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 The following Ballerina code gives an example of using a Cosmos DB trigger to invoke the function and a queue output binding to write an entry to a queue.

-Before we start with writing and deploying the code we need to create a CosmosDB and a queue as we are making use of those services.
+Before writing and deploying the code, create a Cosmos DB and a queue to make use of those services later.
 1. You can reuse the queue you've created in above sample.
 (HTTP Trigger -> Queue Output)
 2. Create a [Azure Cosmos DB Account](https://portal.azure.com/#create/Microsoft.DocumentDB) (Core)
 3. Once the database is created, go to Data Exploder and select Create Container.